 Net income (loss) per share - The Company computes basic and diluted earnings per share amounts pursuant to ASC 260-10-45.
 Basic earnings per share is computed by dividing net income (loss) available to common shareholders, by the weighted average number of shares of common stock outstanding during the period, excluding the effects of any potentially dilutive securities.
-Diluted earnings per share is computed by dividing net income (loss) available to common shareholders by the diluted weighted average number of shares of common stock during the period.
-The diluted weighted average number of common shares outstanding is the basic weighted number of shares adjusted as of the first day of the year for any potentially diluted debt or equity.
-The computation does not assume conversion, exercise or contingent exercise of securities since that would have an anti-dilutive effect on earnings during the three months ended March 31, 2016 and 2015, respectively.
+Diluted earnings per share is computed by dividing net income (loss) available to common shareholders by the diluted weighted average number of shares of common shareholders by the diluted weighted average number of shares of common shareholders by the diluted weighted average number of common shareholders is the basic weighted number of shares adjusted as of the first day of the year for any potentially diluted debt or equity.
+The computation does not assume conversion, exercise or contingent exercise of securities since that would have an anti-dilutive effect on earnings during the three and nine months ended September 30, 2016 and 2015, respectively.